Chipdelmal/MoNeT/CondaEnvironment/CondaEnvironment.md

 python -m ipykernel install --user
 ```

-To load MoNeT as a kernel in jupyter kernel in Hydrogen:
+To load MoNeT as a kernel in Jupyter and Hydrogen:

 ```bash
 source activate MoNeT